There are currently no active references in this article.

 Conservation status Least concern (LC)

 Acer campestre is one of Europe’s most widespread maple species, and the only one to reach as far west as Britain and Ireland.
 It extends south to North Africa and east to parts of western Asia.
 In Britain it is often seen in ancient woodlands and hedgelines and is a key component of many British countryside landscapes.
-Remnant wild specimens form part of the maple collection at Westonbirt Arboretum, Gloucestershire, though its presence as native here is not accepted by all (Riddelsdell et al. 1974).
+Remnant wild specimens form part of the maple collection at Westonbirt Arboretum, Gloucestershire.
+Although often considered to be a small ‘hedgerow’ tree it can achieve respectable sizes.
+The Tree Register (2020) records several specimens over 20 m in Britain and Ireland, and the tallest recorded was 25 m in 2007, at Kinnettles House, Angus (Johnson 2011).
+Many can have a large girth, 5-6 m being not uncommon, and possibly the result of former coppicing, but the massive 1625 cm girth of a tree in Hatfield Forest, Essex, measured in 2007, may be the result of ‘bundle planting’ where several individuals have grown together (Tree Register 2020).

-The species is also one of the most adaptable and undemanding of all maple species in cultivation (Gregory 2011).
+The species is also one of the most adaptable and undemanding of all maple species in cultivation (Gregory 2011), and is one of the best British native species for autumn colour, painting many road banks bright yellow.
 It does well on most soils though prefers to grow on chalk in warmer areas (Gregory 2011).
 It is also tolerant of pollution, lending itself to widespread use as an urban tree, typically in the guise of one of the many named cultivars.
 It makes a neatly shaped tree at its best, though may also be little more than a shrub, it is also well used for hedging.
 Indeed, hedges at the former summer palace of the Austrian Emperors at Schönbrunn, Vienna, are formed mainly of Acer campestre (Bean 1976a).
 Though evidently versatile, the species can be prone to powdery mildew infection.

-Morphologically it appears closest to the Japanese Acer miyabei and the Chinese A. miaotiaense.
+Morphologically it appears closest to the Japanese Acer miyabei and the Chinese A. miaotaiense.
 In comparison with A. miyabei, A. campestre has smaller leaves and more rounded lobe apices, and shorter petioles.
 From A. miaotaiense, the basal lobes of A. campestre spread more broadly and its lobe apices are blunter.
-Other similarly leaved maples lack the milky sap present in A. campestre (and all in section Platanoidea).
+Other similarly leaved maples lack the milky sap present in A. campestre (and all species of Section Platanoidea).

 Numerous lower taxa have been described variously at subspecific and varietal rank, and van Gelderen et al. (1994) appear not to accept all of those they include accounts for.
 An up-to-date appraisal of the range of variation found across the range appears to be lacking, while plants are rarely determined at lower ranks.
-Stace (2019) states that so-called var. leiocarpum, with glaborus fruits, occurs in the wild in Britain, as well as the typical form.
+Stace (2019) states that so-called var. leiocarpum, with glaborus fruits, occurs in the wild in Britain, as well as the typical form, and that recent amenity plantings of Acer campestre are often of continental European origin, adding a divesrsity of morphology to the native population.

 Collections from across the range are well represented in arboreta in both Europe and North America, with accessions from Belgium, Czech Republic, Denmark, France and Russia at RBG Edinburgh (Royal Botanic Garden Edinburgh 2018) and others from Iran, Ireland, Hungary and the Czech Republic at the Arnold Arboretum, Boston (Arnold Arboretum 2018).
 Some introductions made to Britain in recent years have at least in part, been made for experimentation in light of the projected (and evident) warming climate.
 TUDI 116 collected in northeastern Turkey in 2005 grows at Westonbirt, interesting not just for its geographic origin alone, but also as it is from this region that a cryptic species, A. orthocampestre, was recently described (Grimm & Denk 2014).
 WITA 63, collected in northern Italy near Lake Garda is also represented at Westonbirt.
 AHAL 330, collected in Spain, where in southern areas the species is somewhat rarer (van Gelderen et al. 1994), grows at Kew and belongs to this species rather than A. monspessulanum, as previously labelled.